 San Francisco Landmarks

-To accommodate his grand chateau, Spreckels bought and combined several prime lots with views of the San Francisco Bay and the Golden Gate.
+To accommodate his château, Spreckels bought and combined several prime lots with views of the San Francisco Bay and the Golden Gate.
 Mrs. Spreckels insisted on saving the existing Victorian houses.
-Six house on Jackson Street and two on Washington Street were moved.
+Six houses on Jackson Street and two on Washington Street were moved.

 Adolph Spreckels was the son of sugar tycoon Claus Spreckels.
-He inherited and expanded his father's empire, to include sugar cane in Hawaii and sugar beets in the Salinas Valley along with the necessary refineries.
+He inherited and expanded his father's empire to include sugar cane in Hawaii and sugar beets in the Salinas Valley along with the necessary refineries.

 The Spreckels Mansion had a supporting role in the 1957 movie Pal Joey playing Frank Sinatra's nightclub Chez Joey.

-Until the current owner moved in, the Spreckels Mansion looked as it did in the 1960 photograph, a jewel that any San Franciscan or tourist could admire, unobstructed by inappropriate hedges.
+Until the current owner moved in, the Spreckels Mansion looked as it did in the 1960 photograph, a jewel that any San Franciscan or tourist could admire, unobstructed by hedges.